freebsd/fcp/README.md

 # FreeBSD Community Proposals

-This is the repository containing the FreeBSD Community Proposals.
+This is the repository containing the FreeBSD Community Proposals, see the [index](./index.md).

 If you're looking for how to write a FreeBSD Community Proposal you should start with [FCP 0](./fcp-0000.md) and the